Gum Disease Treatment – Glenpool, OK

 Charting and Diagnostic Services

-If you’re a patient of our office, we keep a record of your gum health.
+If you’re a patient of ours, we keep a record of your gum health.
 This allows us to monitor your oral health during your appointments.
 At each visit, we check the depths of the gingival pockets.
 If they have reached a certain depth or there’s a presence of the infection, we recommend scaling and root planing.

 Scaling and Root Planing